What More Than Two Decades of Platform Innovation Taught Me About Strategy

 What’s Next for Platform Innovation

 We’re entering an era where every company needs to think like a platform.
-But most are approaching it backwards—they’re starting with the technology instead of starting with the relationship.
+But most are approaching it backwards.
+They’re starting with the technology instead of starting with the relationship.

 The organizations that will thrive are those that understand what we learned with ArtistShare: people don’t just want better products or services.
 They want to be part of something meaningful.
-They want authentic connections.
-They want affinity.

 That’s not a technology problem.
 That’s a strategy problem.